 It is surprising to know that the airborne chemicals that arise inside a house don’t stay there itself.
 Volatile Organic Compounds from products like shampoos, perfumes and cleaning solutions tend to escape outside and are responsible for ozone and fine particle formation which in turn turns out to be a bigger source of air pollution than automobiles.

 It might be surprising to you that India is not only suffering from outdoor air pollution but we have become victims of the highest rate of indoor air pollution as well.
-According to the Global Burden Of Disease Programme, the number of deaths associated to illness caused by Indoor Air Pollution due to burning of solid fuels was highest in India in the year 2017, about 4,81,738 which is followed by China.
+According to the Global Burden Of Disease Programme, the number of deaths associated with illness caused by Indoor Air Pollution due to burning of solid fuels was highest in India in the year 2017, about 4,81,738 which is followed by China.
+Using air purifying plants can cut down this pollution indoors to a great level.

-Annual number of premature deaths attributed to illness as a result of household air pollution from the use of solid fuels for cooking and heating
+The annual number of premature deaths attributed to an illness as a result of household air pollution from the use of solid fuels for cooking and heating

 This is a disease-causing agent and an allergen that develops if moisture concentrates in an area where a food source is present, for instance like skin cells or paper.
 If you smell anything close to an earthy or musty scent then molds are growing in your house.The build-up of mold is said to cause a violent reaction which is respiratory in nature and pulmonary.
 This may lead to household air pollution and cause trouble in breathing.
 The way to prevent the development of molds in your home is by keeping it dry, running the exhaust fan while showering and using a dehumidifier in summer.